 A scenic SeaBus ride across the water from Canada Place will take you to North Vancouver, and that’s where the Canada Day festivities at Shipyards Live (125 Victory Way) will start revving up at noon.
 There will be live music on two stages, an all-ages splash park, a Retro Video Dance Party, plus a Patio Beer Garden presented by Stanley Park Brewing.

 There are also plenty of self-guided adventures you can mark the day with as well, from strolling and grazing around Granville Island, to hiking the trails and maybe stopping for a picnic in Stanley Park.
-A unique way to recognize the day is by taking in Boarder X, a traveling art exhibition presented with the Winnipeg Art Gallery featuring work from contemporary Indigenous artists across Canada, on at the Museum of Vancouver through October.
-Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock is Vancouver’s only Indigenous owned and operated restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.
+A unique way to recognize the day is by taking in the exhibitions at the Bill Reid Gallery of Northwest Coast Art – there are currently two excellent shows to see: Bright Futures and Matriarchs Seen and Unseen.
+Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock, Vancouver’s only Indigenous owned and operated restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.

 Planning on heading to our city for the Canada Day long weekend?
 Search our site for some great rates.